Krashanya/Module-2/Functions: sum, subtraction and multiplication Calculator.md

-# Functions in Python: Modulo Calculator
+# Functions in Python: sum,subtraction and multiplication calculator

 ## 🎯 Aim
 Write a python program to define a function that accepts 2 values and return its sum, subtraction and multiplication.